 We’re not too picky, but we do ask that you please double space and run a basic spell check over your work.
 Page numbers are also appreciated.
 We want to focus on the content of your work rather than the formatting, so make it easy for us!

-Each week, we critique each other’s original submissions, both in writing and “in person” (that is, face-to-face via online video chatting).
-For the written reviews, which we do before the web meeting, we typically use the Track Changes function in Microsoft Word for in-text comments.
+We critique each other’s original submissions monthly, both in writing and over video chat.
+For the written reviews, which we do before the web meeting, we typically use the Track Changes function in Microsoft Word/Google Docs.
 In-text notes include anything from grammar corrections to word choice suggestions to emotional reactions.
 A paragraph at the end, for the author, details specific things the person did well and recommendations for revision.
 Questions to consider while reviewing:

 What is the story about?
 What themes emerge?